Introduction

 Lifecycle

-At a high level, the system is meant to work in two phases:
+At a high level, the system is meant to work in three phases:

 The intended lifecycle is: